shinseunguk/shinseunguk/README.md

 Hi There!
 I'm a iOS developer.

-My main skills are Swift, Obj-C, JAVA, HTML, CSS, js and AngularJS

-I'm a persistent person, who study hard day and night for be a good developer.🥰
+I'm a persistent person, who study hard day and night for be a good developer.